DworkinLab/Protocols/WingDiscAntibodyStaining.md

 	•	To make 3ml PBTBS :
 		60ul GS(100% solution) + 40ul BSA(7.5% solution) + 2900ul PBT
 	        Do not vortex GS but BSA is vortex-able.
+    **Note** _It is important that your blocking proteins DO NOT originate in the species in which the primary antibody was raised.
+This can mess up the specificity of the secondary antibody.
+Also some like to specifically use blocking serum from the same species as the secondary antibody was produced in.
+Generally not necessary though._

 **Incubate with primary antibody**: in 1000ul of antibody w/ PBTBS overnight (O.N.)
 At 4 degrees Celsius.
 Some antibodies need to be pre-absorbed.